madetech/blog/continuous_delivery_ebook/08_keeping_a_clear_path_to_production.md

 Preventative measures can be taken to reduce the likelihood of broken builds.
 Your developers can run the build script locally.
-We usually have a rake task that our build server runs so this can easily be run locally to.
+We usually have a rake task that our build server runs so this can easily be run locally too.

 Parity between environments is also important.
 Running your tests locally and seeing them pass to then see them fail when they run on the build server is